JohnBashombe/JohnBashombe/README.md

 - 👨‍🎓 I am a Alumni at<b> <a href="https://iuea.ac.ug/Graduation/sitepad-data/uploads//2022/06/GradLists-2019.pdf" target="_blank" rel="noopener noreferrer">
       Faculty of Science & Technology in Computer Science ( 3 Years )
       </a> </b>  at International University of East Africa.
-- 🖥️ All of my projects are built with the goal to make software more accessible to people who could not use it before.
+- 🖥️ All of my projects are built with the goal to make the software more accessible to people who could not use it before.
 - 🧑‍💻 I am a competitive programmer, always eager to learn more and explore new technologies.
-- 👴 I have about 4 years of experience in <b>Java, JavaScript, Typescript, Next JS, React JS, Node JS, MySQL, Java, Rust, Dart, Solidity, PHP, SQL, Firebase, MongoDB and Linux.</b>
+- 👴 I have about 4 years of experience in <b>Java, JavaScript, Typescript, Next JS, React JS, Node JS, MySQL, Java, Rust, Dart, Solidity, PHP, SQL, Firebase, MongoDB, and Linux.</b>

 <div>
     <h2 align="left">🤙 Let Us Get In Touch</h2>
     <p>
-    Take advantage of this opportunity to connect with a hardworking and committed developer who consider himself driven and passionate about the work he does.
+    Take advantage of this opportunity to connect with a hardworking and committed developer who considers himself driven and passionate about the work he does.
 I do offer a fun and collaborative workplace that combines opportunities for professional growth.
     </p>
     <p align="left">
       <a href="mailto:ntavigwabashombe@gmail.com" target="_blank" rel="noopener noreferrer">